Octops/agones-discover-openmatch/README.md

 ```

 The logs from the Director will show 2 possible situations:
-- A match has been created but could not be assigned because a GameServer could not be found, or it is not available.
+- A match has been created but could not be assigned because a GameServer could not be found (based on the criteria region and world), or it does not have capacity to accommodate all the Players from the Ticket.
 ```bash
 # There is no Fleet hosting Orion on us-east-1
 time="2020-10-25T17:10:39Z" level=debug msg="gameservers not found for request with filter map[fields:status.state=Ready labels:region=us-east-1,world=Orion]" component=allocator
 ```

-- A GameServer matches with the match criteria (world, region) and the connection has been assigned to the tickets.
+- A GameServer matches with the match criteria (world, region and capacity) and the connection has been assigned to the tickets.
 ```bash
 # GameServer hosting Orion on us-west-2 assigned to 8 Players
 time="2020-10-25T17:09:14Z" level=info msg="gameserver fleet-us-west-2-orion-q42z5-8sjff connection 192.168.0.10:7015 assigned to request, total tickets: 8" component=allocator